-First, you need to get the ButterflyVPN hardware, sold on Amazon or the official website, which also has the setup instructions.
+ButterflyVPN hardware is sold on Amazon or the official website, which also has the setup instructions.
 The interface resembles that of OpenWRT.
-Therefore anyone who has had some experience with this router firmware should have no problem feeling at home right away.
+Therefore, anyone with any experience with this router firmware should have no problem feeling at home right away.

 Once you’ve finished setting up ButterflyVPN, the stick doesn’t have to remain inside your computer anymore.
 You can plug it to any power source, like a wifi router.

 After the setup, your ButterflyVPN stick should start slowly blinking.
-This means you can start looking for an available wifi connection.
+This means you can now look for an available wifi connection.
 Find the one that begins with btfly- and use the default 12345678 password.

 When connected, you can check the status of the network, all connected devices, and the VPN mode.
 There’s three of them – Intelligent Mode, Full Mode or Tor.

-Intelligent Mode chooses a path based on the status of the website.
-If it’s blocked, it will go through ButterflyVPN, if not – through the regular network, giving you more speed.
-Recommended when you are in China or visiting a Chinese website.
+- Intelligent Mode – if a site is blocked, the traffic will go through ButterflyVPN, if not – through the regular network, giving you more speed.

-Full Mode means that all connections go through ButterflyVPN, ensuring maximum security at the cost of speed.
-Taiwan, Europe, US, Singapore, Japan, and China are the locations that ButterflyVPN sees as the right ones for this mode.
+- Full Mode – all connections go through ButterflyVPN, ensuring maximum security at the cost of speed.

-Tor Mode drives all the traffic anonymously via Tor (The onion router).
+- Tor Mode – all the traffic goes anonymously via Tor (The onion router).
 This will take a toll on your connection speed but will provide a multi-layered secure connection.
-Use this if you’re a journalist covering sensitive topics or an anarchist planning an uprising.

 ButterflyVPN for Netflix